Textile hub set to position “adire” as forex earner - Realnews Magazine

 “This made us to have our theme of Africa Fashion Week Nigeria and London 2022 as the Adire Culture,” she said.

-Ademiluyi said the show would start with an awareness, discussions and workshops at Africa Fashion Week Nigeria 2022 holding in Lagos from Sept.
-7 to Sept.9.
+Ademiluyi said the show would start with an awareness, discussions and workshops at Africa Fashion Week Nigeri

-She also disclosed that the best adire of the show would be selected for export showcase at Africa Fashion Week London in October during Black History Month.
-(NAN)